 This is for the ordering and delivery of items.
 A full logistics flow requires 2 additional concepts besides this: Product data (Catalog) and Inventory (stock status…).
 These are to be addressed separately but in articulation.
 The changes suggested do not conflict or overlap with those additional concepts to cover.

-Example of a used to provide attributes of the physical items:
+Example of a standard extension used to provide attributes of the physical items:

 In several resources (the ones mentioning physical products), GS1 has the element "TransactionalItemData".
 This is reused in the relevant messages.